Shamdan17/Bricking_Bad/use-cases/use-powerup.md

 **Main Success Scenario:**

 1. User clicks the power-up icon or types the first letter of the powerup
-2. The System activates the power-up and applies its effect
+2. Game activates the power-up and applies its effect
-3. System removes the power-up from inventory
+3. Game removes the power-up from inventory

 **Extensions:**